buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcMaterialDefinitionRepresentation.md

 ## Formal Propositions

 ### OnlyStyledRepresentations
-Only representations of type _IfcStyledRepresentation_ should be used to represent material through the _IfcMaterialRepresentation_.
+Only representations of type _IfcStyledRepresentation_ should be used to represent material through the _IfcMaterialDefinitionRepresentation_.